 Once your physician/practitioner submits your medical certification to the EDD, you have successfully filed a DI claim.
 The EDD will contact you with the status of your claim.
 If you want additional information on how to file a claim online through SDI Online, review the Claimant Tutorial.

-Please note that your employer will be notified that you have submitted a DI claim.
-However, your detailed information is confidential and will not be shared with your employer.
+Your employer will be notified that you have submitted a DI claim.
+However, medical information is confidential and will not be shared with your employer.

-For more information, visit After You File for DI: Claim Processing.
+For more information, visit Disability Insurance Claim Process.